Last updated: 20 November 2020

 Water Filter: Katadyn BeFree (2.3 oz)

 I saw this filter in Backpacker’s Gear Issue and thought I would give it a try.
 The filter works by gently squeezing an attached soft bottle and I’m surprised at the flow rate when it is new — you can’t drink it fast enough to keep up!
 I like the added benefit of removing larger particles of sand and silt from more turbid water, and the ease of just grabbing dirty water for storage and filtering/drinking whenever I’m thirsty.
 The main problem is that its performance noticeably declines over time, even within a given trip, and I got really tired of drinking water like a milkshake.
-So I only take this on day hikes now.
+So I only take this on day hikes or to places where I expect the water to be clear now.